mehdioa/nlog/README.md

 ![Colored](http://i.imgur.com/4V3pR7B.png?1)

-Node Logger is KISS (Keep It Simple, Stupid) logger that
+Node Logger is a KISS (Keep It Simple, Stupid) logger that
 suits most people.
 It is much faster than Logrus and Logxi, and asymtotically as fast as Logxi.